willjones11/Beers-and-Breweries-Case-Study/README.md

 Documentation:

 *Beers.csv - Intial provided dataset
-       ⋅⋅*Name: Name of the beer
+       ⋅⋅⋅⋅⋅*Name: Name of the beer
-       ⋅⋅*Beer_ID: Unique identitifier of the beer
-       ⋅⋅*ABV: Alcohol by volume of the beer
+      ⋅⋅⋅ ⋅⋅*Beer_ID: Unique identitifier of the beer ⋅⋅⋅ ⋅⋅*ABV: Alcohol by volume of the beer
-       ⋅⋅*IBU: International Bitterness Units of the beer ⋅⋅*Style: Style of the beer
+      ⋅⋅⋅ ⋅⋅*IBU: International Bitterness Units of the beer ⋅⋅⋅  ⋅⋅*Style: Style of the beer
-       ⋅⋅*Ounces: Ounces of beer
+     ⋅⋅⋅  ⋅⋅*Ounces: Ounces of beer
 *Breweries.csv - Initial provided dataset
       ⋅⋅*Brew_ID : Unique Identifier of the brewery ⋅⋅*Name: Name of the brewery